 2. Inviting Tenders

 Contractors tendering for Transport for NSW work must comply with the NSW Government Codes of Practice and Tendering for the Construction Industry.

 Tender advertisements will specify the minimum prequalification class(es) applicable to that tender.
 Only Contractors prequalified at the specified class(es) or higher at the date of closing of tenders will be eligible to tender.
 Notwithstanding this, tenderers must comply with the Conditions of Tendering for each tender issued by Transport for NSW.

 Tender advertisements may also specify prequalification classes for specific work within the tender.
 This work must be undertaken by Contractors separately prequalified at that class or higher, or by a suitably prequalified Contractor as sub-contractor.

-Roads and Maritime may, at its discretion, also consider the total workload commitment of a tenderer at the time of assessment of tender.
+Transport for NSW may, at its discretion, also consider the total workload commitment of a tenderer at the time of assessment of tender.

 3. Prequalification Categories

 Contractors can apply for prequalification in one or more categories as follows: